-18 Credits - Program initially approved: Cambridge College is planning to offer this program in the Fall 2004, subject to final approval by the Massachusetts Department of Education for approval.
+38 Credits • 4 terms • Starts in Summer, Fall or Spring • Program initially approved: Cambridge College is planning to offer this program in the Fall 2005, subject to final approval by the Massachusetts Department of Education.
 Some changes may be required pending approval.